jim-easterbrook/Photini/src/doc/other/installation.rst

 The easiest way to install the latest release of Photini is with the pip_ command::

-   sudo pip install photini
+   sudo pip3 install photini

 This will install Photini and any Python packages it requires, for all users.
 If you prefer a single-user installation, which doesn't require root permission, you can use the ``--user`` option::

-   pip install photini --user
+   pip3 install photini --user

 You can also use pip to install the optional dependencies when you install Photini::

-   sudo pip install photini[flickr,google,importer]
+   sudo pip3 install photini[flickr,google,importer]

 If you prefer to use the development version you can use git to clone the `GitHub repository <https://github.com/jim-easterbrook/Photini>`_ or download it as a zip or tar.gz file and then unpack it.
 Then set your working directory to the Photini top level directory before continuing.

 You can run Photini without installing it, using the ``run_photini.py`` script::

-   python src/run_photini.py
+   python3 src/run_photini.py

 This can be useful during development as the script should also work within an IDE.

 The development version can be built and installed using pip::

-   sudo python -m pip install .
+   sudo python3 -m pip install .

 or::

-   python -m pip install . --user
+   python3 -m pip install . --user

 You will need to install the optional dependencies separately.

 If you'd like to test or use one of Photini's translation files you will need to update and compile the translations before installing or running Photini::

-   python utils/extract_program.py
+   python3 utils/extract_program.py
-   python setup.py lrelease
+   python3 setup.py lrelease

 This requires the Qt "linguist" software to be installed.
 See :ref:`localisation-program-testing` for more information about using translations.